Antolín Alcaraz

-Antolín Alcaraz Viveros (born 30 July 1982) is a Paraguayan professional footballer who plays for Club Olimpia as a centre-back.
+Antolín Alcaraz Viveros (born 30 July 1982) is a Paraguayan former professional footballer who played as a centre-back.

 He rarely settled with a team in his early career, before signing in 2003 with Beira-Mar and remaining with the club five seasons, after which he joined Club Brugge.
 He then spent five years in the Premier League, in service of Wigan Athletic and Everton; after one year in Spain with Las Palmas, he returned to his country.

 Alcaraz represented Paraguay at the 2010 World Cup and the 2011 Copa América, helping them to the final of the later tournament.

 Club career

 Early years and Beira-Mar

 Hailing from a humble background, Alcaraz worked throughout his teenage years as a builder's assistant in his hometown of San Roque González de Santa Cruz in the Paraguarí Department.
 He started his career at Club Teniente Fariña in the city of Ñemby, but he did not have the intention of one day playing professional football.

 Whilst Alcaraz was working as a builder at the age of 18, he met scout and football agent Carlos Bruni who took him to Argentina's Racing Club de Avellaneda.
 He appeared rarely during his spell.

 Alcaraz was loaned to ACF Fiorentina in 2002, but the Italians soon faced bankruptcy and regrouped in the Lega Pro Seconda Divisione.
 He then had a trial at U.S. Città di Palermo, but nothing came of it.

 In January 2003, Alcaraz signed for Portuguese club S.C.
 Beira-Mar.
 After seven appearances in half a season, he became a defensive mainstay at the Aveiro side.
 In 2005–06 he helped them return to the Primeira Liga, playing 31 matches.